insane-mc/imc/README.md

 ### Context

-To better organize our code, we provide the context feature.
-You can pass namespace and directory data via chaining calls.
+To better organize your code and JSON files, we provide the context feature, that to help you pass namespace, directory, or other data via chaining calls.

 For example, when you call `ctx.dir('xxx')` that `ctx` is a context, it will return a new context with directory set to `xxx`.
-When you declare functions via the returned context, they will be created in folder `xxx`.
+When you declare functions or recipes, for example, using the returned context, they will be created in folder `xxx`.

-We also implement a event system depended on context, so you can easily set callbacks for succeful custom crafting attempts, for example.
+We also implement a event system depended on context, to make you set callback functions or load/loop commands easily.

 ### Recipe

 Enjoy better custom crafting!
-You can now add recipes whose product contains NBT data, and even set the number of times limit for it.
-IMC will automatically convert it to Minecraft Datapacks for you.
+You can add recipes whose product contains NBT data, and even set the number of times limit for it.
+We will automatically convert it to datapacks through the advancement trick.

-We could even export all your recipes into a recipe book, then you could use commands to give it to other players.
+We could even pack all your recipes into a recipe book, then you could simply use commands to give it to other players.

 ### Advancement

-// TODO
+The advancement feature is basically the same as it in vanilla Minecraft Datapacks, except that it's easier to create callbacks via our event system.

+Of course, this is because our project is under development and we will bring more interesting features soon.